The Marines, Asbestos Exposure, and Mesothelioma Cancer

 Marines were also exposed to asbestos in onshore installations, especially those built during the Corps’ wartime expansion.
 Once again, government regulations required the use of asbestos as fireproofing and insulation materials.

-Some of the Bases Known to Have Asbestos Issues
+Marine Corps Bases Known to Have Asbestos

 - Marine Corps Base Camp Pendleton, Oceanside, California